ANEMIA AND OTHER BLOOD DISORDERS

 As a result, these diets cause both pernicious anemia due to low vitamin B12.
 However, they cause an anemia that looks exactly like iron deficiency anemia, even if one takes iron.
 The anemia, as explained in the sections above, is due to biounavailable copper.
 This is a widespread cause of fatigue, lowered resistance to disease and other problems today, especially for women.

 ANEMIA AS A SYMPTOM OF A HEALING OR PURIFICATION REACTION

-Oddly, we recently had a client whose longstanding anemia became worse, all of a sudden, during a nutritional balancing program.
-Her anemia had been chronic for year, and unresponsive to conventional medical therapy.
+I recently had a client whose longstanding anemia became worse, all of a sudden, during a nutritional balancing program.
+Her anemia had been chronic for years, and unresponsive to conventional medical therapy.
 She was also diabetic for years.

 I determined that the anemia was probably due to lead or copper toxicity.
 During her nutritional balancing program, she went through a significant release of lead into her bloodstream as it was mobilized from storage sites in her pancreas, liver and elsewhere.
 When this occurred, she felt more tired and a blood test revealed a worsening of her anemia.